damusix/damusix/README.md

 ## The Value I Bring

 I don't just write code—I solve business problems with technology that scales.
 I've seen enough "revolutionary" technologies come and go to know that fundamentals matter more than frameworks.
 REST > GraphQL.
 SQL > NoSQL.
-Boring > bleeding-edge.
+Stable > Bleeding-edge.
 You make sure you have fallbacks.
 You keep it simple.
 Hard earned lessons.